ahmet2mir/dockerfiles/reverseproxy/README.md

 Docker Reverse Proxy
 ====================

 Reverse proxy using nginx.
-This allow you to use bot of root and path reverse proxy like http://mydomain/mypath
+This allow you to use both of root and path reverse proxy like https://mydomain/mypath.
+You can use HTTP and HTTPS

 How to use
 ----------